danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [kyrolabs/awesome-langchain](https://github.com/kyrolabs/awesome-langchain) - 😎 Awesome list of tools and projects with the awesome LangChain framework
+- [eugeneyan/open-llms](https://github.com/eugeneyan/open-llms) - 📋 A list of open LLMs available for commercial use.
+- [devenes/devenes](https://github.com/devenes/devenes) - The best of me is yet to come ☁️🐧🐳☸️👾🐋
+- [Mostafa-wael/DevOps-Best-Resources-Compilation](https://github.com/Mostafa-wael/DevOps-Best-Resources-Compilation) - This is a compilation of the best resources and materials that I've used to get started in DevOps and cloud, as well as to prepare for interviews.
+- [alberttwong/archi_cloudnative](https://github.com/alberttwong/archi_cloudnative) - Cloud Native Architectural Models using Archi.
+Contains models for CAAS, Cloud Native Applications, 12/15 Factor Applications with CI/CD/CS, monitoring and log management.
+Infrastructure components
+- [cloudogu/jenkinsfiles](https://github.com/cloudogu/jenkinsfiles) - Examples for jenkins pipelines, comparing scripted and declarative syntax
+- [eugeneyan/applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers & tech blogs by companies sharing their work on data science & machine learning in production.
+- [Avik-Jain/100-Days-Of-ML-Code](https://github.com/Avik-Jain/100-Days-Of-ML-Code) - 100 Days of ML Coding
 - [othneildrew/Best-README-Template](https://github.com/othneildrew/Best-README-Template) - An awesome README template to jumpstart your projects!
 - [Louis3797/awesome-readme-template](https://github.com/Louis3797/awesome-readme-template) - An awesome README template for your projects!
 - [devspace/awesome-github-templates](https://github.com/devspace/awesome-github-templates) - :octocat: Curated list of GitHub Issues and Pull Requests templates